sdmoir/concurrentai-core/README.md

 #### Reason #1

 Although there are many benefits that the Rendezvous architecture offers, one major drawback is how high the initial engineering effort is to implement it.
-With Concurrent.ai, implementing a Rendezvous architecture will be be as simple as writing a few lines of JSON.
+With Concurrent.ai, implementing a Rendezvous architecture will be as simple as writing a few lines of JSON.

 #### Reason #2